olegokunevych/wages/README.md

 Configuration is done using environment variables.
 The environment variables are used to configure the Postgresql connection, Influxdb connection, RabbitMQ connection, etc. Sample configuration is provided in `.env.sample` file.

+## Known issues

+To test javascript websocket connection locally, path to websocket should be changed, in order to do it, replace line:
+`let liveSocket = new LiveSocket("/wages/live", Socket, { hooks: LiveViewHooks, params: { _csrf_token: csrfToken } })`
+with
+`let liveSocket = new LiveSocket("/live", Socket, { hooks: LiveViewHooks, params: { _csrf_token: csrfToken } })`
+Repository points websocket connection path to `/wages/live` for Kubernetes deployment approach.
+Need to find a way to make this path configurable.

 ## Testing

 The tests are implemented using `ExUnit` library.
 The tests are located in `test` directory.
 The tests are run using `mix test` command.